peterhost/tartify/README.md

 * Last, I need to see stashes **pop out** because stashes are bad, they make me forget about them, and I end screwing up.
-I need to see how many element are in the stash pile, and to always see them, so that I can get rid of them as fast as I can
+I need to see how many element are in the stash stack, and to always see them, so that I can get rid of them as fast as I can

 >Solution : use colors for that.
-A stash is like a cookie.
+A stash is like a stinkin cookie.
 Three
->stashes, 3 symbols.
+>stashes, 3 stinkies.
 In **bold yellow**

     ☆
     ☆
     ☆
     ...

+###What does it look like ?

+![Tartify, give some colors to your GIT_PS1](https://github.com/peterhost/tartify/blob/master/img/tartify-shell.png?raw=true "Tartify : Optional title")

+###OMG, how can you stand it ?

+As *Dorothy Parker* once said :

+    A little bad taste is like a nice dash of paprika.

+###Doesn't it say something about Vim ?

+Indeed it does.
+As is tartifying your shell is not enough, I also offer you to tartify your favorite editor.
+This however, is moderate tartification because Vim only allows the equivalent of 80 printf commands in it's statusbar, so we have to limit ourselves.

+>What it does

+    It does the same.
+Each of your statusbar will indicate if a buffer is corresponding to a Git controlled file, and if so, spit out all the same infos, with less colors.

+>Aint it heavy ?

+    It is.
+Reason why the statusbar updates are limited